xsduan/unity-hierarchy-folders/README.md

 Sometimes empty GameObjects are used for other things and it's useful to have a specific type of object that should always be deleted on build.

-Besides!
-I did all the legwork, so you wouldn't have to!
+Besides, I did all the legwork, so you wouldn't have to!

 ### There's another product/widget that exists that does this exact task.